mattsantand/pynumericalphasematching/README.md

 The setup will automatically take care of installing the missing packages, when possible.

 ## Installation
-To install the package, simply run

-`pip install pynumpm`

-Alternatively, it is possible to install the package by downloading the package from [GitHub](https://github.com/mattsantand/pynumericalphasematching) and, in the folder *pynumericalphasematching*, run
+The package by downloading the package from [GitHub](https://github.com/mattsantand/pynumericalphasematching) and, in the folder *pynumericalphasematching*, run

 `python setup.py install`

+The installation via PyPI will be available as soon as the package is stable and deployable.

 ## Examples